By Gretchen Althoff Snyder

 Parents, teachers, coaches, and administrators all need to send the clear message that there are no good drugs for adolescents.

 Nearly a year after the RyeACT Coalition held its first meeting amidst serious concerns over teen drug and alcohol use, things appear to be headed in a better direction.
 On May 9, the Coalition presented the results of the November 2016 survey, in which 90% of Rye students in grades 7-12 participated.
 The results show lower rates of past 30-day alcohol use across all grade levels than in the November 2014 survey.
 Significantly, 53.2% of 10th graders reported using alcohol in the 2014 survey, whereas only 35.5% reported past 30-day use.
 The numbers for 11th graders dropped from 75.7%% to 58%.
 And, with the exception of 12th grade, marijuana usage decreased across all grade levels.
+Those who have addiction problems may consider treatment programs at rehab centers like Sober Living West Hollywood.
 The miami substance abuse center is always there to help.

 RyeACT co-founder Julie Killian finds these results particularly unsettling, and believes the community needs to delve deeper into why our teenagers are using alcohol and drugs at rates that far exceed national levels.